Marina225/CP1_lecture_C/CP1Preps/readMe.txt

+Create a new folder (with your name) in CP1Preps folder after branching.

 Make a pull request after you push your solutions to exercises to this repository.

 Write each individual solution/answer in it's own file and name it in the following way: